MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateAutoDeploymentRule.md

 ### -Product

 Specifies an array of criteria, as strings, for software updates.
 The rule adds software updates for products that meet specified criteria to the software update group.

+Starting in version 2107, when there are multiple products with the same name, it selects all of them.

 ```yaml
 Type: String[]